htmldbjs/htmldbjs/docs/methods/updateTableFilterFunction.md

 #### Returns

-This method returns the modified string.
+This method returns `true` on success, and returns `false` on failure.